magicleap/tfmodules/docs/design.md

 - `version` : returns the latest version in the registry
 - `source` : returns the URL of the code repository where `renovate` can fetch the CHANGELOG of the module and display the difference between the versions

-You will find more details on the APIs in [./api/README.md]

 ## OpenAPI v3

 We have chosen to use OpenAPI v3 format to specify the APIs and the responses (`api/modules.yaml`).
 The [`oapi-codegen`](https://github.com/deepmap/oapi-codegen) tool helps generating the server code based on the API specs.